liamitus/civenro/README.md

 ## **Usage**

-1. **Explore Bills:** Visit the home feed to see the latest Senate bills.
+1. **Explore Bills:** Visit the home feed to see the latest Government bills.
 2. **Vote:** Cast your vote on any bill and see how others have voted.
 3. **Discuss:** Join conversations by commenting on bills.
-4. **Track Senators:** Input your state to view how your senators have voted on each bill.
+4. **Track Senators:** Input your state to view how your elected officials have voted on each bill.

 ## **Contributing**